LittleKingsguard/Eternity-Core/Characters/Intimacies.md

 Invoking an Intimacy on a roll either by or against a character provides a Lead towards discovering that Intimacy.
 If the Intimacy is Major, leveraging the Intimacy is Overt for the purposes of discovering it.

+A character must have at least one Major and one Minor Intimacy, but players may assign more if they wish.
+Playing into a character’s Intimacies is one of the common ways of giving them Ascension Tokens and Eternity Marks.

 Design Notes:
 As a general rule, all characters can be assumed to have a Major Intimacy for their own survival, which will be invoked against Social attempts to control them into suicidal decisions.